Properties can be advertised for sale before the building has been constructed. Buying this type of property is known as 'buying off the plan'.

 Concessions for buying off the plan

-The NSW Office of State Revenue provides certain concessions to people buying property off the plan.
+Revenue NSW provides certain concessions to people buying property off the plan.
 These include stamp duty exemption and grants.
-Check whether or not you are eligible at the NSW Office of State Revenue website or call 1300 130 624.
+Check whether or not you are eligible at the Revenue NSW or call 1300 130 624.

 Home Building Compensation Scheme